-People often feel a crackling or popping sensation in the knees during movement.
-This is generally harmless and can affect any joints.
+Knee popping is often harmless.
 However, people may also experience knee popping and pain which could be a sign of ligament injury, meniscal tear, or patellar tracking problems.

 This article looks at the causes of knee popping and what it means when pain accompanies it, plus when to consult a doctor and seek treatment.
 We also look at risk factors, tips for healthy knees, and the outlook for people with knee popping.